intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

 In your BigDL PPML container, you can run `/ppml/trusted-big-data-ml/azure/create-aks.sh` to create AKS with confidential computing support.

-Note: Please use same VNet information of your client to create AKS.
+Note: Please use the same VNet information of your client to create AKS.
 And use DC-Series VM size(i.e.Standard_DC8ds_v3) to create AKS.
 ```bash
 /ppml/trusted-big-data-ml/azure/create-aks.sh \
 --resource-group myResourceGroup \